Luderoch4Ed/python-api-challenge/README.md

 ### Part II - VacationPy

-Now let's use your skills in working with weather data to plan future vacations.
+Use the weather data from the first section to plan future vacations.
 Use jupyter-gmaps and the Google Places API for this part of the assignment.

 * **Note:** if you having trouble displaying the maps try running `jupyter nbextension enable --py gmaps` in your environment and retry.